Capital control: Pre-World War I

 Prior to the 19th century, there was generally little need for capital controls due to low levels of international trade and financial integration.
-In the First Age of Globalization, which is generally dated from 1870–1914, capital controls remained largely absent.
+In the First Age of Globalization, which is generally dated from 1870 to 1914, capital controls remained largely absent.

 World War I to World War II: 1914–1945

 Highly restrictive capital controls were introduced with the outbreak of World War I. In the 1920s they were generally relaxed, only to be strengthened again in the wake of the 1929 Great Crash.
 This was more an ad hoc response to potentially damaging flows rather than based on a change in normative economic theory.
 Economic historian Barry Eichengreen has implied that the use of capital controls peaked during World War II, but the more general view is that the most wide-ranging implementation occurred after Bretton Woods.
 An example of capital control in the interwar period was the Reich Flight Tax, introduced in 1931 by German Chancellor Heinrich Brüning.
 The tax was needed to limit the removal of capital from the country by wealthy residents.
 At the time, Germany was suffering economic hardship due to the Great Depression and the harsh war reparations imposed after World War I. Following the ascension of the Nazis to power in 1933, the tax was repurposed to confiscate money and property from Jews fleeing the state-sponsored antisemitism.